FiwareULPGC/docs.TourGuide/doc/development-context-aware-applications/how-to-update-and-query-context-information.md

-You can also obtain the values of all attributes of the "Elizalde" restaurant in a single shot (with extra headers `Fiware-service: tourguide`):
+You can also obtain the values of all attributes of the "Elizalde" restaurant in a single shot (with extra headers `Fiware-Service: tourguide`):

     GET <cb_host>:<cb_port>/v1/contextEntities/type/Restaurant/id/0115206c51f60b48b77e4c937835795c33bb953f